Open Source · Self-Hosted · OGC API

 One stack.
 One docker compose up.

-Every GeoLens deployment is the same handful of services, orchestrated by a single compose file — no external search engine, no separate tile server to run.
+Every GeoLens deployment is the same handful of services, orchestrated by a single compose file, with no external search engine and no tile server to run beyond the bundled Titiler.

 Frontend